lynomi/ZZZ-Builder/README.md

 ﻿# ZZZ Builder

-Program that takes your agents and shows their best teams for Shiyu Defense/Deadly Assault
+A tool that takes your agents and shows their best teams for Shiyu Defense/Deadly Assault

 Updated for version 2.1